 Economy Watch: Homebuilders a Little Less Glum

-Wall Street seemed a mite jittery on Monday, perhaps about the lack of resolution on the debt ceiling, with the Dow Jones Industrial Average dropping 94.57 points, or 0.76 percent.
-The S&P 500 lost 0.81 percent, and the Nasdaq declined by 0.89 percent.
+Wall Street had an exuberant day on Monday, with the Dow Jones Industrial Average gaining 181.55 points, or 1.13 percent.
+The S&P 500 advanced 0.96 percent and the Nasdaq was up 0.81 percent.